ISO 13485 Certification for Medical Devices

 Evaluate current processes against ISO 13485 requirements.

-2. QMS Development & Implementation
+2. QMS Development and Implementation

 Develop required procedures, forms, records, and risk files.